Joaoffg/ELM/README.md

 The model draws inspiration from ChatGPT in terms of architecture, but it aims to be privacy sensitive, environmentally conscious, and from and for the Erasmus community.
 Here are a few key points of ELM:

-1. The undelying language model is trained and fine-tuned on academic outputs from Erasmus University, such as scientific papers or student theses;
+1. The underlying language model is trained and fine-tuned on academic outputs from Erasmus University, such as scientific papers or student theses;
 2. Training and fine-tuning the model is a joint effort of students and staff, transparent for all parties involved;
 3. The prompt-response examples used to fine tune the model come from students and staff, not crowdsourcing services;
 4. Defining what is the "better" model output also comes from the perspective of research and education.